kuprogrammingclub/Weekly-Problems-2012-2015/README.md

 -------------

-Comp Prog keeps an expanding list of regional competitive and learning opportunites.
+Comp Prog keeps an expanding list of regional competitive and learning opportunities.
 See below:

 #### Competitions
 -   __KU ACM Intramural Programming Competition__

-    A yearly competition conducted mid Spring Semester open to all KU students.
+    A yearly competition conducted mid-spring semester that is open to all KU students.
 Five hours are given to complete a problem set of 10.

 -   __Consortium for Computing Sciences in Colleges: Central Plains__ - http://www.ccsc.org/centralplains/

-    CCSC:CP holds a yearly regional computer science conference that hosts lectures, presentations, as well as a programming competition.
+    CCSC:CP holds a yearly, regional computer science conference that includes lectures, presentations, and a programming competition.

 -   __Hack the Midwest__ - http://www.hackthemidwest.com/

     Hackathon hosted in Kansas City.
-As part of registration, competitors submit an idea for an application they intend to make from scratch within 24 hours.
+As part of the registration, competitors submit an idea for an application they intend to make from scratch within 24 hours.

 -   __Code Rush__

-    Sponsored by Perceptive Software, normally early in the fall semester.
+    Sponsored by Lexmark International (formerly Perceptive Software), normally early in the fall semester.
 Details will be posted as they are made available.

 -   __Major League Hacking (MLH)__ - https://mlh.io/seasons/f2015/events